Table of Contents

 - If you can, gather evidence at the scene of the accident.
 For example, take pictures of the aftermath of the accident, your injuries, and damage to your vehicle.

-With that said, here are some tips you should follow:
+With that said, below are some important things to note:

 - Do not admit fault.

-- You have two years from the date of the accident to file a claim.
+- You generally have two years from the date of the accident to file a claim.

 Being involved in a motorcycle accident can be a traumatic experience.
-At Arash Law, we’re committed to helping motorcycle accident victims recover compensation for their losses.
-We’ve recovered more than $500 Million on behalf of our clients and are standing by to help you too.
-To schedule a free case evaluation with an attorney, give us a call at (888) 488-1391 or contact us online today.
+At Arash Law, weโre committed to helping motorcycle accident victims pursue compensation for their losses.
+Our team is focused on advocating for the rights of our clients and helping them seek accountability against negligent parties.
+To schedule a free initial case evaluation with an attorney, contact Arash Law at (888) 488-1391 or complete our โDo I Have A Case?โ form here.
+Our law firm also has car accident lawyers, truck accident lawyers, motorcycle accident attorneys, and injury attorneys focusing on hit-and-runs, workplace accidents, slip-and-fall cases, dog bite claims, and more.